jdidion/pest-test/README.md

 A test case is a text file with three sections:

 * The test name must be on the first line of the file.
 It may contain any characters except newline.
-* The source code block is delimited by any sequence of characters.
+* The source code block is delimited by any sequence of three or more characters.
 The same sequence of characters must preceed and follow the code block, and that sequence of characters may not appear anywhere within the code block.
 Any whitespace between the code and the delimiter is trimmed.
 * The expected output syntax tree written as an [S-expression](https://en.wikipedia.org/wiki/S-expression).
 Optionally, a terminal node may be followed by its expected string value.

 Here is an example test.
 Note that the code block delimiter is exactly 7 '=' characters.